Ten Rules for Engagement

 3. The Squeaky Wheel Gets the Grease

 Those speaking up for their issues get attention.
 If you do not ask, people will not know the issue is important to constituents.
-Silence can be a powerful message.
-If you do not speak up, your member of Congress might not know that an issue is important to you.

 4. To Change Public Policy Take the Long View